Tutorial included face-to-face tutorial, online tutorial, radio tutorial, and television tutorial as part of learning support.

 Like the face-to-face tutorial, the online tutorial is carried out for eight sessions (two months).
 Nowadays, the online tutorial is offered for all courses in all study programs.
 All students are able to participate in the online tutorial.
 During the tutorial, students are able to discuss with the tutors and the other students both synchronously and asynchronously.

-UT strategically uses radio programs to reach its remote students and enhance the students’ learning process.
+UT strategically uses radio programs to reach its students and enhance the students’ learning process.
 The development and production of these programs have been carried out alongside the development of the printed materials.
-These radio programs are broadcast by Radio Republik Indonesia (RRI), the state-owned national radio network, every day for 20 minutes, and also by local community and private radio networks in partnership with ROs.
-The most recent development is that the radio tutorial is broadcast on UT Radio.
+The most recent development is that the radio tutorial is broadcast on UT Radio, a utilization of internet streaming technology.

 With the strength of TV as a mass media, TV programs can be effective media for learning and teaching.
 The significant potential of this type of media has also been utilized by UT to deliver content to a very large number of students residing in various locations throughout the country.
 UT has developed 134 television tutorial programs (for 75 courses) with a normal duration of 30 minutes.
 Students can also watch the tutorials and other information on UT TV.